JonStark3123/django-postgres-stack/海陆空小组report.md

 # Future work
-add GUI for command line environment setups.
+add GUI for command line for environment setups.

 # PR summary
 1. how to debugge in project and fix it.